Reading at Old Sarum Primary

 Guided Reading

 Reading is taught daily using a whole class approach so all children experience a range of texts incorporating fiction, non-fiction and poetry.
+We use Fred’sTeaching to ensure consistency and that all texts are suitably high quality.

 - Have decoding skills that are secure and hence vocabulary is developing;